oreo21/shell_D05/readme.txt

 Features:
 	Forks and executes commands!
 	Parses multiple commands on one line!
-	Redirects using >, <!
+	Redirects using > and < but only one of either can be used per entry Pipe usage limited to one per entry
 	Guaranteed to do something!

 Attempted:
 	The following did not end up working, but have been left in the code, commented out.
-	Could not get pipes to work

 Bugs:
-	Putting two ;'s next to each other will break the parser Redirecting to a file that does not exist occasionally does not work.
+	Putting two ;'s next to each other will break the parser 'exit' occasionally does not work

 Files & Function Headers: